nemild/hack-the-media/README.md

 ### Background
 There are many ways to “hack” software engineers by influencing media sources and fellow community members.

-This document aims to collect examples of intentional hacks, as well as those that are unintentional, but distort the decisions we make.
+This document collects examples of intentional and unintentional hacks of software engineering information sources.
 The hope is to unbias these sources and provide antibodies to engineers so that they can make better personal and team decisions.
-(For more background, see this introductory essay)
+(For more background, see this introductory essay - COMING SOON)

 Contributions are welcome (see our [guidelines](contributing.md)).